 “You can’t fundamentally fix a problem unless you understand it,” he said.
 “And if we can fix the problems, we might even be able to prevent the problems.”

 Help researchers find answers to these big questions, so kids with cancer get the treatments they deserve.
-Fund childhood cancer research today.
+Fund childhood cancer research and #DFYchildhoodCancers today.

 Read more on the St. Baldrick’s blog: